zagaran/sample-django-app/readme.md

 To access the database, use `python manage.py shell_plus`

-To add a new dependency to requirements, add requirements.in and run `pip-compile` to generate requirements.txt
+To add a new dependency to requirements, add the entry to requirements.in and run `pip-compile` to generate requirements.txt

 # Project Template Setup
 ```